splash-networks/admin-panel-doc/docs/defining-templates.md

 ### OTP Flow

 In OTP Flow the user has to verify their data using an OTP (One Time Password).
-We can setup either email verification or mobile number verification.
+You can setup either email verification or mobile number verification.

 Here is an example of OTP flow: